 4. Stop Using Harsh Nail Polish Removers

-Acetone strips natural oils.
+Acetone strips natural oils and worsens brittleness.

 Switch to:

-• Gentle clean-beauty nail brands
+- Gentle, clean-beauty nail brands

 5. Keep Nails Short While They Recover